-Calling customers who do not prefer voice contact: Different customers have different opinions and prefer to have number of options when they get associated with a brand.
-Some customers like the traditional voice calls while others seek solutions through chats and social media support (Twitter, Facebook, etc.).
-According to Harris Group “64% of consumers say that they would rather text than use voice to contact customer service”.
-Social media customer support is becoming the most trending among the modern customers as they have the power to voice their opinion.
+Calling customers who do not prefer voice contact: Different customers have different opinions and prefer to have a number of options when they get associated with a brand.
+Some customers like traditional voice call while others seek solutions through chats and social media support (Twitter, Facebook, etc.).
+According to Harris Group, “64% of consumers say that they would rather text than use voice to contact customer service”.
+Social media customer support is becoming the most trending among modern customers as they have the power to voice their opinion.
 Therefore don’t call customers who do not prefer voice chat.
-This will help in creating a positive impact of your company and won’t leave customers irritated.
+This will help in creating a positive impact on your company and won’t leave customers irritated.

 Calling customers even when self-service was an option: In today’s digital world, customers like to play smart.
 Customers who feel they are treated as individuals are more satisfied with their experience and more inclined to remain loyal.
 Self-service makes it possible to provide awesome customer experience that has many attributes of personal interactions thus providing the speed and cost benefits.
 A survey report from IBM Retail Research showed that “72% of consumers surveyed prefer self-service over picking up the phone.
 As many as 91% would use self-service applications if they were available.”
 So don’t annoy your customers by calling them continuously instead create a win-win situation by enabling them with a self-service option.